 Southeastern Synod of the ELCA ($10,000) for the establishment Good Samaritan Ministry for refugees.

 The Good Samaritan Ministry (GSM) is a welcoming faith community for refugees grounded in hospitality and the Lutheran tradition.
-Although refugees recieve many different services from welcoming agencies, there is a great need for pastoral care for refugees who have experienced the trauma of displacement.
+Although refugees receive many different services from welcoming agencies, there is a great need for pastoral care for refugees who have experienced the trauma of displacement.
 The Southeastern Synod has identified that need as an opportunity to develop a special pastoral ministry to respond to the needs of our brothers and sisters coming to America.
 This pastoral response will focus on worship, celebrating marriages, baptisms, funerals and building a welcoming faith community for refugees.

 LCMS and related organizations